indic-dict/dict-api/README.md

 * `/dictionaries/dictionaryCategory/words/xyz` does the same - except for all dictionaries in a given category.

 ## UI (in decreasing order of importance)
+* Should be mobile friendly, with flowing text.
 * Searching:
   * User is able to search for a word in multiple dictionaries.
   * As a user types, a dropdown of suggestions appear, thereby avoiding unnecessary strain.